bonschorno/conjoint_excel/README.md

 ## Some final remarks

 Of course, this is only one of many approaches to set up conjoint analyses on Qualtrics.
-Noteworthy alternatives are the tool of Qualtrics itself ( however, a paid offer) or the approach, as suggested by Thomas Leeper.
+Noteworthy alternatives are the tool of Qualtrics itself (a paid [offer](https://www.qualtrics.com/support/conjoint-project/getting-started-conjoints/getting-started-choice-based/getting-started-with-conjoint-projects/) however) or the approach, as suggested by Thomas Leeper.
 His approach is more sophisticated but correspondingly more elegant.
 His repository is linked [here](https://github.com/leeper/conjoint-example).

 If any of the provided helper files do not work or specific steps are unclear please raise an issue directly here on GitHub!